yehjin00/Kobuki/README.md

 ## How to build YDLIDAR ROS package
 ```
-1. Clone this project to your catkin's workspace scr folder
+1. Clone this project to your catkin's workspace src folder
     $ git clone https://github.com/YDLIDAR/ydlidar_ros
 2. Running catkin_make to build ydlidar_node and ydlidar_client
     $ catkin_make